MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ## OPTIONAL.
 OpenCV

 CNTK 2.2 requires [Open Source Computer Vision (OpenCV)](http://opencv.org/) to be installed but it is optional for CNTK 2.3.

-You need to install OpenCV for CNTK 2.3, if you want to build any of the the following:
-- CNTK Image Reader
-- CNTK Image Writer - required to use Tensorboard's Image feature.
+Follow [this page](./Setup-OpenCV-on-Windows.md) for further steps.

-Download and install version 3.1 for Windows from [this download location](http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.1.0/opencv-3.1.0.exe/download).
-This installer is just an unpacker.
-E.g. enter "c:\local" under the "Extract to".
-We recommend that you rename the created OpenCV folder to reflect the version number you just installed (Opencv3.1.0).
-Once you have done so, set the environment variable `OPENCV_PATH_V31` pointing to the OpenCV build folder, e.g.
+Set the environment variable `OPENCV_PATH_V31` pointing to the OpenCV build folder, e.g.

 ```
 setx OPENCV_PATH_V31 c:\local\Opencv3.1.0\build